 Working in the Paid Search industry almost since it emerged 20 years ago, we have witnessed times when the competition in Google Ads was not nearly as high as it is now.
 In order to be successful, you just had to be diligent enough to study the system inside out and do a lot of A/B testing to find your sweet spot.

 But look where we are now!
-Google Ads is constantly evolving (in 2019 alone there were a few massive updates – for example, they changed the way phrase and modified broad match works, removed Average Position metric, introduced audience targeting and eliminated accelerated delivery for Search Campaigns, introduced campaign-level conversions, just to name a few).
+Google Ads is constantly evolving (for example, they changed the way phrase and modified broad match works, removed Average Position metric, introduced audience targeting and eliminated accelerated delivery for Search Campaigns, introduced campaign-level conversions, just to name a few).
 It’s sometimes hard to absorb the new knowledge and apply it to our projects quickly.

 On the other hand, competition is growing at an incredible pace, increasing pressure and CPC for most keywords, making the Quality Score and wise allocation of budgets more important than ever.

 Despite all new, emerging online advertising channels, paid search will apparently stay with us for a long time, which, frankly, is quite logical, as this is one of the few ways to deal with your bottom-of-the-funnel audience, explicitly stating their interest by hitting the search button in Google or Bing.